 Title passed to Wigmore Abbey in 1180 and, following the Dissolution of the Monasteries , Henry VIII sold it to John Adams for £674.
 18s.
 4d.
 Adams passed the manor to Charles Foxe in 1584.
 It stayed in the Foxe family until 1668, when it was bought by Thomas Powys.

-The house was totally refurbished in the 1790s by Joseph Oldham, who bought it from Powys in 1776, or possibly by the next owner, Rev William Calcott, who bought it in 1792 for £18,300.
+The house was totally refurbished in the 1790s by Joseph Oldham, who probably bought it from Thomas Powys in 1776, or possibly by, Rev William Calcott, who bought it in 1792 for £18,300.
 At the time it probably included an estate of 500 acres.
 The oldest parts of the building now visible are some Jacobean corner pillars and the vaulted cellars, showing hand-made bricks.
+The Georgian brick now visible covers a much older building, made from large, very solid, stone blocks.

 The Calcott family kept the lordship of the manor until they sold the estate to the Curtis family, in 1852.
-This is the date of the final structural additions to the building.
+This is the date of the final structural additions to the building, including the new front door and hallway, and extensions to the wings.

 Diggory Hadoke and Claire Bosi purchased Caynham Court in June 2017.
-It now serves as a family home as well as a base for Vintage Guns Ltd. It provides ideal shoot party accommodation, and an atmospheric dining venue.
+It now serves as a family home, as well as a base for Vintage Guns Ltd. It provides ideal shoot party accommodation, and an atmospheric dining venue.
+In 2018, a further three-acre field and one-hundred yard stretch of the river Ledwyche was returned to the grounds of Caynham Court.